AymanM7/CNN-Audio-Project/README.md

 Different sounds behaved differently: Even if two clips looked similar, some caused errors—showing that real-world audio varies a lot and can confuse the system.

-Added toughness to the model: To handle messy or unusual sounds better, we introduced techniques that make the model more resilient to variability.
+Added toughness to the model: To handle messy or unusual sounds better, I introduced techniques that make the model more resilient to variability.

 Early training failed: The first few full training attempts gave poor accuracy because the learning settings weren’t tuned right.